markshannon/New-C-API-for-Python/DesignRules.md

 ## Use standard C99 types, not custom ones.

 In other words, use `intptr_t` not `Py_ssize_t`.
+This helps portability, and wrapping for other languages.

+## No variable length argument lists.

+In other words no `...` at the end of the parameters.
+These functions tend to be cumbersome and unlikely to perform as well an array and length pair of arguments.
+Wrapping for other languages may not always be possible.

 ## Consumption of argument references